aboutjax/goneriding/src/rides/18-amsterdam-to-paris-day-3/18-amsterdam-to-paris-day-3.md

 ## Paris Sunset

 Once we were on the main roads, we raced against the clock to get to Paris, and fortunately at 8:30pm we made it into Saint Dennis just in time for the sunset!
 A friend of mine, [Yin-Ho](https://twitter.com/yinhochong), kindly took us into his house for the night.
-He even prepared dinner for us and made us feel so welcome in his place! 🙏 (Yin-Ho if you're reading this, I heart you.)
+He even prepared dinner for us and made us feel so welcomed in his place! 🙏 (Yin-Ho if you're reading this, I heart you.)

 <div class='c-photo-cluster'>
 <div class='flex'>